'The Little Things' Review: Denzel Washington's Search for a Serial Killer and Redemption

-The Little Things only pretends to be about a standard procedural about the hunt for a serial killer.
+The Little Things only pretends to be a standard procedural about the hunt for a serial killer.
 In the end, it’s about something much bigger and well worth your time.

 In just five years Joe “Deke” Deacon (Denzel Washington) went from the LAPD’s top homicide detective to a lowly Kern County sheriff’s deputy; from a man with a wife and daughters to a man living alone in the middle of the desert with a dog that refuses to stick around.